roman-milk/roman-milk.github.io/the-breast-machine.md

  Jane's mind was in a whirl, preventing her from sleeping.
 She heard John and Sabrina making their way from the lounge.
 They were giggling together, so Sabrina wasn't angry over what happened.
 When the door slammed shut, she knew they'd both retired to Sabrina's room.

  A tinge of jealousy stroked her mind.
 She wondered what they were getting up to in there.
 Sabrina had better not tire him out for tomorrow.
 Jane pressed a pillow between her legs, and curled up with another pillow over her head.
 Eventually she fell into an agitated sleep.
-Report_Story #1